A Competition to Address Mass Incarceration

 By:

-Crime Housing Presumption of Innocence May 4, 2017
+Crime and Safety Housing Presumption of Innocence May 4, 2017

 A coalition of criminal justice groups issued a statement today voicing opposition to the U.S. Department of Housing and Urban Development’s (HUD) recent proposal to amend its so-called “disparate impact” rule under the Fair Housing Act.
 The disparate impact rule permitted people to bring legal claims against housing policies and practices that, while not motivated by discriminatory intent, predictably harmed protected groups, including people of color.